-In part three of our four-part series on applying personality theory to fictional characters, we went over some ideas for how authors can explain oddities in characters’ behavior without losing touch with their personality type, either because the story requires such departures or because the characters themselves are odd.
+In part three of our series on applying personality theory to fictional characters, we went over some ideas for how authors can explain oddities in characters’ behavior without losing touch with their personality type, either because the story requires such departures or because the characters themselves are odd.
 But what about using personality types for dark forces – the “bad guys” of fiction?
-That’s the topic of this final installment in our series.
+That’s the topic of this installment in our series.

 Violence or cruelty might seem hard to fit into personality types.
 In a realistic examination of people, which is what our theory focuses on, evil is, frankly, quite uncommon.